 While I’ve long been a proponent of becoming psychologically resilient, I really like the idea of going a step farther — not just staying the same during adversity, but becoming mentally stronger from it.
 I want to learn how I can create an environment that makes such an outcome a possibility.

 Most of Taleb’s book is filled with tactics and heuristics you can use to make your life and business more antifragile.
-Here are some of his tips, as well as a few of my own:
+Below are some of his tips, as well as a few of my own.

 Intentionally inject stress in your life.
 Stress has gotten a bad rap; while long-term stress can have deleterious effects, short bouts of it can make you stronger and better.
 Your body and mind have antifragility built into them, but require stress for that antifragility to activate.
 A few ways to inject positive stress into your life: fast, take cold showers, do a challenging obstacle race, lift heavy weights, run instead of bike.

 Add redundancies in your life.
-Start that emergency fund; add buffers in your schedule to take into account the inevitable volatility that comes each day; make that bug-out bag.
+Start that emergency fund; add buffers to your schedule to take into account the inevitable volatility that comes each day; make that bug-out bag.
 The gains from redundancies increase as volatility increases.
+You can find more details and ideas for building antifragility-increasing redundancies into your life here.

 Employ the “barbell strategy.”
 Taleb describes the “barbell strategy” as “a dual attitude of playing it safe in some areas and taking a lot of small risks in others, hence achieving antifragility.”
 Playing it safe reduces the potential downside of volatility and taking small risks exposes you to the potentially massive gains from the same chaos.
 For the Average Joe it could mean keeping your boring day job (the safe end of the barbell), while working on your side hustle at night (the risky end of the barbell).
 If the side hustle doesn’t work out, you still have your boring job, but if it does work out, you could live the dream of working for yourself and becoming wealthy.